Measurement of the Anisotropy Power Spectrum of the Radio Synchrotron Background: Power Spectrum

 The clustering on a 1\arcmin\ scale has very little effect on the measured angular power on any angular scale for this model or any of the four.
 This is because 1\arcmin\ is considerably less than the average separation of the higher flux sources which primarily contribute to the measured angular power.
 In fact the clustering added in this way on the 1\arcmin\ scale slightly reduces the angular power on some angular scales because the angular power involves circular averaging while the sinusoidal variation has been added to essentially rectangular RA and Dec coordinates at this scale.
 The 10\arcmin\ clustering manifests an appreciable increase in angular power on that particular scale.
 However this only propagates to some smaller angular scales, and we see from the 1\arcmin\ clustering case that below a certain angular scale (somewhere between 10\arcmin\ and 1\arcmin), clustering in these models cannot add further angular power.

-Given that we clean the images to a flux threshold well below 400~mJy with residuals of only around $\sim$20~mJy, and that the contribution to the angular power is dominated by the higher flux sources in these models, we emphasize that this modeled observed power resulting from unremoved sources above 100~$\mu$Jy is an upper limit and likely a significant overestimate.
-This indicates that unsubtracted point sources in the images above the flux detection limit are not a major contributor to the measured angular power, and that sources above 100~$\mu$Jy generally cannot produce the measured angular power on at least some angular scales.
+Given that the contribution to the angular power is dominated by the higher flux sources in these models, this modeled observed power resulting from unremoved sources above 100~$\mu$Jy indicates that unsubtracted point sources in the images above the flux detection limit are not a major contributor to the measured angular power, and that sources above 100~$\mu$Jy generally cannot produce the measured angular power on at least some angular scales.